 This is our final post in a series on sandbox evasion techniques used by malware today.
-We started with a primer, and then covered the other main categories of evasion techniques sandbox detection, and exploiting malware sandbox gaps.
+We started with a primer, and then covered the two main categories of evasion techniques sandbox detection, and exploiting malware sandbox gaps.

 One of the most common techniques is to delay execution for a certain amount of time since sandboxes usually run samples only for a few minutes.
-As with many other evasion techniques, the utilization of time bombs, in particular, is an ongoing cat and mouse game: the malware goes asleep, the sandbox tries to detect sleep and shorten the time, malware detects shortened time, sandbox tries to hide time forward by also updating system timers and so on.
+As with many other evasion techniques, the utilization of time bombs, in particular, is an ongoing cat and mouse game: the malware goes asleep, the sandbox tries to detect sleep and shorten the time, malware detects shortened time, the sandbox tries to hide time forward by also updating system timers and so on.
+Time bomb techniques include:

 For example, Figure 1 shows a Pafish test running VM detection of certain artifacts that often exist in analysis environments.
 Note the timestamp checks.
 Malware will also run checks like this and if a difference is found in the counters, shut down on the assumption it is running inside an analysis environment.

 The malware only becomes active only on shutdown, after reboot, or when someone logs on or off.
 Figure 2 shows an example of this, where a second-stage payload is pulled down only after a reboot.
 We can see in the VTI score that an executable is installed by the malware (the initial payload) that will run automatically on startup after reboot.
 It’s this startup process that fetches the second payload.

 Sophisticated targeted malware only works on the intended target system.
 The identification is usually based on the current username, time zone, keyboard layout, IP address, or some other system artifacts.
 The check itself can be done in various ways, ranging from simple to very complex methods.

 The malware will only proceed to the second stage (that downloads the main payload) if it determines it is in the expected target environment.